Lovish-Chhabra/Javascript-Projects/README.md

 ---

-This project contains all the projects i've created for practicing JS
+This Repo contains all the projects i've created for practicing JS
 ---

 ## Projects